 We may not be able to remove all forms of stress in life, but we can try to control how we perceive that stress and how we respond to it.
 Controlling your thoughts and the way you react to things are paramount.
 Belly breathing and mindfulness are great techniques to combat stress responses.
 Here are other important things to consider:

 - Taking the right supplements – A good quality Vitamin B complex, Magnesium Glycinate and Vitamin C. I am not a fan of many adrenal support supplements as they contain an adaptogenic herb called ashwagandha.
 Ashwagandha is part of the nightshade family and some people with autoimmune disease, such as myself, are sensitive to the nightshade family.
 Ashwagandha is also an immune system stimulant.
 So this is something to consider.
+Other ingredients in Adrenal Supplements can also damage your thyroid.

 - Elimination of caffeine during the healing phase or no more than one small serving (must be before 10am)